ycz0512/ycz0512.github.io/_portfolio/project-1.md

 <img src='/images/AWR/expected_improvement.png'>
 To circumvent the need to collect samples from the new iterate policy, one can formulate the following constrained policy search problem:
 <img src='/images/AWR/constrained_PS.png'>
-I motivate the AWR algorithm as an *approximate optimization* for this problem, where the approximation can be decomposed into two steps.
+I motivate AWR as an *approximate optimization* for this problem, where the approximation can be decomposed into two steps.

 ### Step 1
 In the first approximation step, I derive a target policy update rule as an intermediate result